Sport Trademarks: Everything You Need to Know

 Trademarking your phrase, slogan, nickname, signature, pose, or logo keeps other companies or individuals from making a profit from it and increases your intellectual property rights.

 If you need help with sport trademarks, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.